lunchbag/hugo-blog/content/posts/fukuoka.md

 ![](/uploads/MVIMG_20190130_152812.jpg)
 <span class="caption">One section of DVD out of literally dozens.
 These English series are all available to rent.</span>

-We'll have to figure out next motnh what to do in terms of where we'll be working.
+We'll have to figure out next month what to do in terms of where we'll be working.
 We're considering signing up for a co-working space if it's not too expensive, or simply working out of the Starbucks here.

 ### Smokers